CSchoel/arbitrary-but-fixed/_drafts/introduction-to-cobol.md

 We could end our quick-start instructions here, but I think the step from a toy example to one that solves an actual non-trivial task still brings a lot of insights with a good cost-benefit ratio.
 The following COBOL program solves the first part of [day 2 from Advent of Code 2024](https://adventofcode.com/2024/day/2).

-The problem we want to solve is to read a text file with a list of numbers on each line, separated by spaces and count how many of those are "safe".
+For this exercise, we have to read a text file with a list of numbers on each line, separated by spaces and count how many of those are "safe".
 A list is safe if:

 * The numbers are sorted in ascending or descending order.